Yedi Bilgeler Winery Hotel

 Comfortable year-round climate.
 Spring and autumn, from March to May and September to November respectively, are marked by mild to warm days and cool nights.
 The summer months from June through August provide warm to hot days and pleasant evenings.
 Winter falls from December through February and days are crisp and evenings can be cold.
 The year-round temperature range is 6°C to 15°C (January), 11°C to 21°C (April), 22°C to 34°C (July), 15°C to 27°C (October).

-Call us on to start planning your holiday to Yedi Bilgeler Winery Hotel or take a look at our itineraries to Ephesus
+To start planning your holiday to Yedi Bilgeler Winery Hotel

 Nestled in vineyards, olive groves and fig orchards, the Yedi Bilgeler Hotel lies in picturesque surrounds, ideal for a relaxing getaway yet within reach of ancient wonders such as Ephesus.